If you love a trip with your concealed weapon, then you need to know how to travel interstate with your firearm.

-What’s the Big Deal About Gun Laws?
+What Is the Big Deal about Gun Laws?

-What they don’t do, however, is cover interstate travel.
-This means if you want to enter another state with your guns, especially one that is not really a fan of firearms, then you’ll still have to do your own research.
+What they don’t do is cover interstate travel.
+If you want to enter another state with your guns, especially one that is not a fan of firearms, then you’ll still have to do your research.

 The Federal Law

 As a general rule, you may cross state lines with your guns, thanks to a little-known law called US Code 926A.
 The catch is it only works if you follow certain provisions:

 Notwithstanding any other provision of any law or any rule or regulation of a State or any political subdivision thereof, any person who is not otherwise prohibited by this chapter from transporting, shipping, or receiving a firearm shall be entitled to transport a firearm for any lawful purpose from any place where he may lawfully possess and carry such firearm to any other place where he may lawfully possess and carry such firearm if, during such transportation the firearm is unloaded, and neither the firearm nor any ammunition being transported is readily accessible or is directly accessible from the passenger compartment of such transporting vehicle:

 Provided, That in the case of a vehicle without a compartment separate from the driver’s compartment the firearm or ammunition shall be contained in a locked container other than the glove compartment or console.